Willson Contreras Player Props: Cardinals vs. Guardians

 Willson Contreras At The Plate

-- In 32.0% of his games this year, Contreras has tallied at least one RBI.
-In four of those games (8.0%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.
+- Contreras has had at least one RBI in 31.4% of his games this year (16 of 51), with two or more RBI four times (7.8%).
+He has also accounted for three or more of his team's runs in two contests.

-- In 17 of 50 games this year, he has scored, and four of those games included multiple runs.
+- He has scored in 33.3% of his games this season, with more than one run scored in 7.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.